Utility bills in the UK: how are they calculated?

 📺 TV licence

 A TV licence is a legal requirement in the UK if you watch or record live television broadcasts.
 The licence fee is used to fund the BBC’s public services, such as television, radio and online content.
-The licence fee is a flat rate, and you can pay it annually or in instalments.
+The charge is a fixed amount, and you can pay it annually or in instalments.

 Do I need a TV licence?